 There is clearly a lot of work to be done, but owing to extensive R&D activity around the world significant progress is being made.

-In March 2015, Google and the University of California, Santa Barbara announced that they had stabilised an array of nine qubits.
+Back in March 2015, Google and the University of California, Santa Barbara announced that they had stabilised an array of nine qubits.
 This meant that they could identify and correct processing errors so that they did not impact upon later computation.
-Whilst the errors could not be prevented from happening in the first place and they were classical computer errors, not quantum computing errors, this is still considered a major milestone.
-Experts are hailing it has step 3.5 out of 7 in building a fully working quantum computer.
+Whilst the errors could not be prevented from happening in the first place and they were classical computer errors, not quantum computing errors, this wass a major milestone.

 How will quantum computers be a game changer?

 Quantum computers are still very much in the R&D stage.
 But experts seem confident that there will be more significant breakthroughs over the next decade.
 And when true quantum computers are finally here it is predicted that their impact will be huge.